Charlie Blackmon Player Props: Rockies vs. Padres

-After going 3-for-5 with a double in his last game, Charlie Blackmon and the Colorado Rockies face the San Diego Padres (who will start Nick Martinez) at 9:40 PM ET on Friday.
+The Colorado Rockies and Charlie Blackmon, who went 2-for-4 with a home run and two RBI last time in action, take on Michael Wacha and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-In his last game, he had three hits (going 3-for-5 with a double) against the Padres.
+In his most recent game, he had two hits (going 2-for-4 with a home run and two RBI) against the Padres.

 Charlie Blackmon Game Info & Props vs. the Padres